tridelat/py2gmsh/README.md

 npf: number of points per facet;
 nv: number of volumes;
 nsv: number of subvolumes;
-nfv: number of facets per volume
+nfv: number of facets per volume;
+nh: number of holes

-opt: optional (can be an empty list)
+opt: optional.
+Optional argument can be empty (e.g. empty list) but must be present in the geometry object.